jensdietrich/mvn-resource-spike/README.md

 This is a spike to check how mvn resolves resource conflicts.
 Classes in `src/main/resources` are compiled separately (outside `mvn`).
 Then the project is build using `mvn package`.
+Then to verify what is included, do the following:

+1. unzip and inspect `target/mvnspike-1.0.0.jar `
+2. run  `java -cp target/mvnspike-1.0.0.jar pck.Main`
+3. inspect the classes in `target` with `javap -c`

 Some observations: